hallnt/Weather-App/README.md

 # Weather-App
 Local weather app created using the OpenWeatherMap API.
 JSON format is used to retrieve the results from the API call.
-The API call is for the city ID.
+The API call was  for the user's geographic location coordinates, using the IP address.